 Food & Restaurant Photos courtesy of Birmingham Hippodrome

-I’ll be honest and say I wasn’t a fan of the panna cotta and this is no discredit to the wonderful high standards of the food at the Hippodrome but I’ve never really be a fan of any panna cotta and although I’m a huge tea drinker, green tea flavoured foods aren’t for me.
-The peach and pistacio cake was delicious and the chocolate tart could have been eaten time and time again! the tart had just the amount of bitter chocolate.
+I’ll be honest and say I wasn’t a fan of the panna cotta and this is no discredit to the wonderful high standards of the food at the Hippodrome but I’ve never really been a fan of any panna cotta and although I’m a huge tea drinker, green tea flavoured foods aren’t for me.
+The peach and pistachio cake was delicious and the chocolate tart could have been eaten time and time again! the tart had just the amount of bitter chocolate.

 I’ve seen Miss Saigon three times in the West End and this touring production is just as good and I’d certainly recommend the production to any musical fan and also to those who have never been to a musical before.
 The cast really gave their all and it was a fantastic night out.
-Sooha Kim (Kim) and Ashley Gilmour (Chris) in the lead roles gave incredible spine tingling performances but the audience were won over by Red Concepcion (The Engineer) providing just the right amount of humour and sass.
+Sooha Kim (Kim) and Ashley Gilmour (Chris) in the lead roles gave incredible spine-tingling performances but the audience was won over by Red Concepcion (The Engineer) providing just the right amount of humour and sass.